brisvag/stemia/README.md

-                                  terminate processing after this step --ccderaser TEXT                command for ccderaser --aretomo TEXT                  command for aretomo --help                          Show this message and exit.
+                                  terminate processing after this step --ccderaser TEXT                command for ccderaser --aretomo TEXT                  command for aretomo --gpus TEXT                     Comma separated list of gpus to use for aretomo.
+Default to all.
+  --help                          Show this message and exit.
 ```